 Overall.
-The Exchange believes that the proposed fees for the NYSE Agg Lite data feed are reasonable because they represent the value of receiving the data on an aggregated basis.
-The Exchange believes that providing vendors and subscribers with the option to subscribe to a market data product that integrates a subset of data from existing products and where such aggregated data is published at a pre-defined interval, thus lowering bandwidth, infrastructure and operational requirements, would allow vendors and subscribers to choose the best solution for their specific business needs other market data products.
-The Exchange believes that adopting the same fee structure would reduce administrative burdens on NYSE data subscribers that also currently subscribe to market data feeds from NYSE.
+The Exchange believes that the proposed fees for the NYSE Agg Lite data feed are reasonable because they would provide vendors and subscribers with the option to subscribe to a market data product that integrates a subset of data from existing products and where such aggregated data is published at a pre-defined interval, thus lowering bandwidth, infrastructure and operational requirements.

+The Exchange believes the proposed fees for the NYSE Agg Lite data feed are